dineshpinto/qudi-hira-analysis/README.md

 Don't forget to switch to the `qudi-hira-analysis` kernel in JupyterLab.

+## Citation

+If you are publishing scientific results, you can cite this work as:  https://doi.org/10.5281/zenodo.7604670

 ## Makefile

 The Makefile located in `notebooks/` is configured to generate a variety of outputs: